Shivanshs10/SENG550_A2/README.md

 The SQL Query Outputs are below, and a file of all the queries is attached under queries.sql:

 ![alt text](<Screenshots/Screenshot 2025-10-13 212937.png>)
 ![alt text](<Screenshots/Screenshot 2025-10-13 212947.png>)
 ![alt text](<Screenshots/Screenshot 2025-10-13 212959.png>)
 ![alt text](<Screenshots/Screenshot 2025-10-13 213010.png>)

 ## PART 4

+The database has been set up, so no screenshot required

 ## PART 5

 ### Part A

-Image of the content in MongoDB database:
+Image of the content in the MongoDB database:

 ![alt text](<Screenshots/Screenshot 2025-10-14 212538.png>)